Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers/README.md

 * Comprehensive Jupyter notebooks containing codes and results

 ### Findings/Results ###
-Through analysis, it is deduced that several factors are to be considered when predicting the students retention/dropout (not limited to):
+Through analysis, it is deduced that several factors are to be considered when predicting the student's retention/dropout (not limited to):
 * Age at enrollment
 * Tuition fees up to date
 * Debt
 * Grades for Curricular units 1st and 2nd semester
 * Approved units for 1st and 2nd semester
 * Scholarship holders
-* Parents's occupation
+* Parents' occupation

 Out of five classification algorithms, the ones that performed best after several tries include:
 * Support Vector Classifiers